chrishayesmu/Blender-Spritesheet-Renderer/README.md

+# This branch is in the middle of a major overhaul and is non-functional.

 # Overview

 **Spritesheet Renderer** is a Blender add-on designed to automate the process of transforming a 3D model into a set of 2D images in the form of a spritesheet, generally for use in a game engine, though not exclusively.